 By Marlysa D. Gamblin

-Marlysa D. Gamblin is special advisor for domestic policy, specific populations, at Bread for the World Institute.
+Marlysa D. Gamblin is a domestic advisor for policy and programs for specific populations at Bread for the World Institute.

 These fact sheets provide a snapshot of hunger and poverty in the United States and in each state plus Washington, D.C.

 Good nutrition is a critical part of ensuring that all human beings can use their bodies and minds to live an active life and reach their full potential.

 Las personas que toman la decisión de dejar su hogar y venir a Estados Unidos, generalmente han tenido muy pocas opciones.
 Factores más allá de su control han provocado que sus circunstancias estén marcadas por hambre y violencia para poder quedarse.